webplatform/docs/html/elements/div/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|DIV is a generic block-level container that has no semantic value other than the one that you give it via ID or Class.
+{{Summary_Section|The '''div''' element (&lt;div&gt;) is a generic block-level container that has no semantic value other than the one that you give it via <code>id</code> or <code>class</code> attributes.
 It can be used for a variety of purposes including the styling of common elements, or for grouping elements with common attributes.}}
 {{Markup_Element
 |DOM_interface=dom/HTMLDivElement
 }}